Construction and working of Ruby laser

 Pumping: The ruby crystal is placed inside a xenon flash lamp and the flash lamp is connected to a capacitor which discharges a few thousand joules of energy in a few milliseconds.
 A part of this energy is absorbed by chromium ions in the ground state.
 Thus optical pumping raises the chromium ions to energy levels inside the bands E3 and E4.
 This process is called stimulated absorption.
 The transition to bands E3 and E4 are caused by absorption of radiations corresponding to wavelengths approximately 6600 angstroms and 4000 angstroms respectively.
 The levels inside the bands E3 and E4 are also known as pumping levels.

-In the energy level diagram, E2 is the upper laser level and E1 is the lower laser level because laser beam is achieved in between these levels.
-Thus, the ruby laser fits into the definition of three level laser system.
+In the energy level diagram, E2 is the upper laser level and E1 is the lower laser level because the laser beam is achieved in between these levels.
+Thus, the ruby laser fits into the definition of three-level laser system.

-Output: The output wavelength of ruby laser is 6943 Å and output power is 10 raise to power 4 to 10 raise to power 6 watts and it is in the form of pulses.
+Output: The output wavelength of the ruby laser is 6943 Å and output power is 10 raise to power 4 to 10 raised to power 6 watts and it is in the form of pulses.

 Spiking in Ruby laser:

-As we have discussed in working of ruby laser that the terminus of laser action is the ground state E1 in ruby laser.
+As we have discussed in the working of ruby laser that the terminus of laser action is the ground state E1 in ruby laser.
 Therefore it is difficult to maintain the population inversion.
-This will result in the depletion of upper laser level E2 population (due to stimulated emission) more rapidly than it can be restored by the flash light that is optical pumping source.
-The laser emission is made up of spikes of high intensity emissions.
-This phenomenon is called spiking of the laser.
+This will result in the depletion of the upper laser level E2 population (due to stimulated emission) more rapidly than it can be restored by the flashlight that is an optical pumping source.
+The laser emission is made up of spikes of high-intensity emissions.
+This phenomenon is called the spiking of the laser.

-After the depletion of E2 state, the laser action ceases for a few microseconds.
-Since the flash lamp is still active, it again pumps the ground state chromium ions to upper level and again laser action begins.
-A series of such pulses is produced until the intensity of the flash light has fallen to such a level that it can no linger rebuild the necessary population inversion.
+After the depletion of the E2 state, the laser action ceases for a few microseconds.
+Since the flash lamp is still active, it again pumps the ground state chromium ions to the upper level and again laser action begins.
+A series of such pulses is produced until the intensity of the flashlight has fallen to such a level that it can no longer rebuild the necessary population inversion.
 So the output laser will be in the form of pulse in ruby laser or in other words, it will not be continuous.

 Drawbacks of ruby laser